nhopkins13/FPGraphics/README.txt

 SECTION E:
 We have our regular lighting shader implemented, as well as a texture shader, each in a unique way.

-SECTION X: gray maybe change this idk. make us fall out of sky or somethuing cool In the center of the starting platform, you will notice a bunch of trees enclosing the middle of the disk shape.
+SECTION X:
-Normally, collision detection prevents one from entering this center.
-However, if you keep colliding with the trees for 6 seconds straight, then you will be able to pass through and collect even more coins.
+In the center of the starting platform, you will notice a bunch of trees enclosing the middle of the disk shape and coins floating in dead space.
+Using the jump mechanic you can jump onto an invisible platform and collect the coins.

 To compile, click build and run.